yuangh-x/2022-NIPS-Tenrec/README.md

 Dataset is updated.--!>

-Please check you web setting if you cannot access the official download link.
-(It should be okay since we have tested many VPN settings.)
+Please check your web setting if you cannot access the official download link.
+(It should be fine since we have tested many VPN settings.)

-**You should download the dataset from our official download website and agree to the usage agreement, wherever you got the dataset and planned to use it for your publication.**
+**You should download the dataset from our official website and accept the licence agreement, wherever you get the dataset and use it for your publication.**

 <!--**Download the dataset:**